Sheep–goat hybrid: Alleged and confirmed cases

 At the Botswana Ministry of Agriculture in 2000, a male sheep impregnated a female goat resulting in a live male offspring.
 This hybrid had 57 chromosomes, intermediate between sheep (54) and goats (60) and was intermediate between the two parent species in type.
 It had a coarse outer coat, a woolly inner coat, long goat-like legs and a heavy sheep-like body.
 Although infertile, the hybrid had a very active libido, mounting both ewes and does even when they were not in heat.
 He was castrated when he was 10 months old, as were the other kids and lambs in the herd.

 A male sheep impregnated a female goat in New Zealand resulting in a mixed litter of kids and a female sheep–goat hybrid with 57 chromosomes.
 The hybrid was subsequently shown to be fertile when mated with a ram.

-In France natural mating of a doe with a ram produced a female hybrid carrying 57 chromosomes.
-This animal backcrossed in the veterinary college of Nantes to a ram delivered a stillborn and a living male offspring with 54 chromosomes.
+In France, natural mating of a doe with a ram produced a female hybrid carrying 57 chromosomes.
+This animal, backcrossed to a ram in the veterinary college of Nantes, delivered a stillborn and a living male offspring with 54 chromosomes.

-In March 2014 a buck–ewe hybrid was born on a farm close to Göttingen in Germany.
+In March 2014, a buck–ewe hybrid was born on a farm close to Göttingen in Germany.
 Also in March 2014, a male buck–ewe hybrid was born in Ireland.

 There was a reported case of live births of twin geep on a farm in Ireland in 2018.

-There was reported case of a live birth of a sheep–goat hybrid on a farm in Tábor in Czech Republic in 2020.
+There was a reported case of a live birth of a sheep–goat hybrid on a farm in Tábor in Czech Republic in 2020.
 Her name was Barunka and she had health complications after being born.
 Her owners did not know if she was a goat or sheep, since neither goats nor sheep accepted her.
 Upon further inspection, it was discovered she was a sheep–goat hybrid.

-In May 2021, a healthy doe–ram hybrid was born on a farm in Allen County, Kentucky, US despite complications during labor.
+In May 2021, a healthy doe–ram hybrid was born on a farm in Kentucky, USA despite complications during labor.
 Her status as a hybrid was confirmed by genetic testing: she has a hybrid karyotype of 57, XX.